Afanasy Nikitin: Writings

+Nikitin's descriptions show his ability to describe geographical features that were completely unfamiliar to him.
+He described the rainy season while living in Junnar, when "throughout four months there was water and mud everywhere, both by day and at night.
+That is the season of ploughing and of sowing wheat and rice and pulse, and all other crops".
+Nikitin also gained first-hand knowledge of Hindu customs.
+His notes mention: "They did not hide from me when eating, praying, or doing something else; nor did they conceal their wives".
+Some of the customs and behaviors of the people were so alien to him that his descriptions of everyday life were sometimes exaggerated—for example, the women's love for "white" European men.
+He also mentioned the following two legends, which he appeared to accept as true:

 Religion

 After studying Nikitin's account, and especially his references to Islam (much of India was ruled by Muslim sultans, and many Muslim merchants lived along the coast), particularly the prayers he transliterates from Arabic and Turkic into Cyrillic letters, Gail Lenhoff and Janet Martin speculated that Nikitin might have converted to Islam in India.

 His loss of contact with Christianity and his life among Muslims (and apparent lapse from Christianity and conversion to Islam) bothered him, as he mentioned several times in his account.
 Indeed, he began his account calling it his "sinful voyage beyond three seas."
 He went on to explain that he continued to date events by Christian religious holidays and invoked the Mother of God and the saints ("the Holy Fathers"), he could not remember when Christian holidays were and so he could not celebrate Easter and other movable feast days or keep the Christian fasts (Lent, the St. Peters' Fast, the fast during Advent, etc.).
 Thus, he kept the fasts of the Muslims and broke fast when they did so.
 He also wrote that at Bindar in the third year of his journey he "shed many tears for the Christian faith".
-Very near the end of his account, he wrote of his wish to return home and to the Christian faith: "I, Afanasy, a damned servant of Almighty God, Maker of heaven and earth, pondered over the Christian faith, the Baptism of Christ, the fasts established by the Holy Fathers, and the apostolic commandments, and I longed to go [back] to Rus!"
+Very near the end of his account, he wrote of his wish to return home and to the Christian faith: "I, Afanasy, a damned servant of Almighty God, Maker of heaven and earth, pondered over the Christian faith, the Baptism of Christ, the fasts established by the Holy Fathers, and the apostolic commandments, and I longed to go [back] to Rus!".